 Resistance is a defensive position where you’re always trying to survive.
-Whereas when you take action towards a problem, you get on the offensive and move towards a solution.
+Whereas when you take action toward a problem, you get on the offensive and move toward a solution.

 Solutions are not found when you’re always taking steps backwards.
 My mom took steps backwards by hoping instead of doing.
 She wanted her husband to leave because of his bad behavior but he wouldn’t.

 And why would he?
 He had someone who enabled him consistently.
 She would clean up his messes, pay his bills, and put up with his behavior.

 I’m not saying that to put down my mom because she is so much stronger now that he’s gone.

 She is a great example of “What you resist, persists”.
 Every day she resisted my stepfather and wanted him to leave.
 And every day, he would make no effort to leave or change.
 He was something that would persist and there was no motivation for him to change as long as she didn’t change either.